 However long you think it is going to take, double it.
 Seriously, things are going to crop up that you don’t expect and nothing will go entirely according to plan, so prepare yourself with a realistic timeline.

 In order to remain calm, cool, and collected during this time, make a list of what needs to be done, and then break these tasks into weekly to-do’s.
 From this point, you can divide the weekly to-dos into more manageable daily tasks.
 This strategy is the best way to beat procrastination and help you feel as though you are in control of the situation.
+There is so much to remember that it helps to have a moving house checklist.

 2. Schedule “me” time